florenceasitwas/site/_contributors/mcguinnessa.md

 ---
 layout: page
 title: Abbie McGuinness
-image:
+image: bio_mcguinnessa.jpg
 category:
 status: current
 ---

-Abbie McGuinness is a new member of the FLAW team.
-She spent the summer of 2024 migrating data to WikiData.
+Abbie Marie McGuinness ’27 is a first-year from Virginia Beach, VA planning to major in Art History with a double minor in Classics and Education.
+Outside of FLAW, she is the Hillel Engagement Chair and a work-study TA at Woods Creek Montessori School.
+For fun, Abbie enjoys NYT games, musical theatre, weightlifting, and playing the piano.